 Students will also be able to link their knowledge of nutrition with the principles of health promotion, by selecting a cultural recipe to help explain these principles.

-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic. edu.au/overview/about promotion product using a chosen recipe.

 Students will: